-Approximately 47% of these areas are covered by natural or semi-natural ecosystems.
+Approximately 47% of Romania's wilderness areas are covered by natural or semi-natural ecosystems.

-Romania's fauna consists of 33,792 animal species.
-Its flora consists of 3,700 plant species of which 23 have been declared natural monuments.
+Romania has more than 33,000 species of animal, and 3,700 plant species – 23 of which have been declared natural monuments.

 Three major vegetation zones - alpine, forest and steppe - are recognized.
 They contain some of Europe's major distributions of sycamore, beech, oak, willow, spruce, fir, pine, poplar and meadow.